Kistenuten

 Kistenuten is a 1648 m tall mountain in southern Norway.
-It is located in the Ryfylkeheiane mountains at the tripoint border of three different counties (and three municipalities): Suldal municipality in Rogaland county, Ullensvang municipality in Vestland county, and Vinje municipality in Telemark county.
+It is located in the Ryfylkeheiane mountains at the tripoint border of three different counties (and three municipalities): Suldal Municipality in Rogaland county, Ullensvang Municipality in Vestland county, and Vinje Municipality in Telemark county.
 The mountain is the fourth tallest mountain in Telemark county, the second tallest in Rogaland county, but it is not even in the top 25 tallest mountains in Vestland county.
-The mountain Sandfloegga lies about 18 km to the north in the Hardangervidda National Park.
+The mountain Sandfloegga lies about 18 km to the north, inside Hardangervidda National Park.